hitokiri-mata/katacoda-courses/kubernetes-fundamentals/kube-api/step5-explain.md

 `kubectl explain ns`{{execute}}

-Almost all resources at this high-level report roughly the same apiVersion, kind, metadata, spec, status information.
+Almost all resources at this high level report roughly the same apiVersion, kind, metadata, spec, status information.
 To get the full structure of this kind then use the `--recursive` flag.

 `kubectl explain ns --recursive`{{execute}}